ggndpsinghgit/CarsalesChallengeSwiftUI/README.md

 ##### Fulfilment

 - The views are laid-out within a `VStack` embedded in a `ScrollView`.
 Pretty much the same as in the auto-layout version of the app.
 - The `PhotoCarousel` is created using a `HStack` embedded in a `ScrollView`.
-And if you remember the issue with the carousel in the iOS App, you'd know that we can download images asynchronously in a stack view.
+And if you remember the issue with the carousel in the iOS App, you'd know that we can download images asynchronously in an `HStack`.
 So, I did that.
 Mainly because `TabView` behaves very differently on macOS.
 But, we did get Performance over Aesthetics, so the world is balanced once again.

 ### Dependencies